-In your comments on the draft decision you proposes a stepwise testing strategy for this endpoint and for Long-term toxicity testing on aquatic invertebrates (request 9).
+In your comments on the draft decision you propose a stepwise testing strategy for this endpoint and for Long-term toxicity testing on aquatic invertebrates (request 9).
 ECHA's response under request 9 also applies to this endpoint.

-Therefore, pursuant to Article 41(1) and (3) of the REACH Regulation, you are requested to submit the following information derived with the registered substance subject to the present decision: Fish, early-life stage (FELS) toxicity test (test method: OECD TG 210).
+Therefore, pursuant to Article 41(1) and (3) of the REACH Regulation, you are requested to submit the following information derived with the registered substance or the corresponding salt: Fish, early-life stage (FELS) toxicity test (test method: OECD TG 210).

-Note for your consideration for requests 8-10
+Note for your consideration for requests 6-10